ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

           ansible.builtin.command: "/u/ibmuser/scripts/sample.sh"

     Another work-around is to store local script files in EBCDIC.
-    They may be unreadable on the controller, but they will copy correctly to z/OS UNIX System Services targets in EBCDIC, and the script will run.
+    They may be unreadable on the ansible control node, but they will copy correctly to z/OS UNIX System Services targets in EBCDIC, and the script will run.
 This approach takes advantage of the built-in conveniences of the script module, but managing unreadable EBCDIC files locally makes maintaining those script files more difficult.

 .. _configure_zos_remote_environment:

-Configure the Remote Environment
+Configure the remote environment
 --------------------------------

-Certain Language Environment (LE) configurations enable automatic encoding conversion and automatic file tagging functionality required by Python on z/OS UNIX systems (`IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ ).
+Certain Language Environment (LE) configurations enable automatic encoding conversion and automatic file tagging functionality required by Python on z/OS UNIX systems (`IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`_ ).

 Include the following configurations when setting the remote environment for any z/OS UNIX managed nodes: